arthurBricq/crafty/README.md

 - Gravity, Free-Fall, Jumping
 - Easy way to import textures into the game
 - Easy way to presents `Tiles` on the screen (menus)
+- Possibility to add text to the screen

 ### Missing features (short term milestones)